Frequently asked questions

 You should talk to your doctor if you’re taking opioid pain medication for long-lasting (chronic) pain and experiencing any of these symptoms:

-• Not having bowel movements regularly (less than 3 per week)
+• Reduced frequency of bowel movements (fewer than 3 per week)

 • Needing to push harder during a bowel movement